-Laws on minimum age limits and retail models for legally accessing cannabis for recreational use vary from province-to-province — it’s important that employers understand their provincial legislation regarding cannabis.
+Laws on minimum age limits and retail models for legally accessing cannabis for recreational use vary from province to province, so it’s important to understand the provincial legislation regarding cannabis in your jurisdiction.

 When establishing a company policy, employers should treat recreational cannabis the same as other legal recreational substances with impairing effects (e.g. alcohol).

 It is also important to consider that every company will face different challenges and levels of acceptance towards cannabis depending on their industry, demographics, and workplace culture.

 For employers with an existing drug and alcohol policy, the policy may prohibit the use or possession of recreational cannabis and other intoxicating substances in the workplace, as well as reporting to work while under the effects of an intoxicating substance.
 If your workplace lacks a drug and alcohol policy, creating a policy and communicating it throughout the company should be an immediate priority.

 Your cannabis policy should outline whether or not cannabis use is allowed on company property, during work hours, or during breaks.
 You may also want to specify if there are any exceptions for medical cannabis use.
 It’s important to be clear and specific about what is and isn’t allowed, as well as the potential consequences of violating the policy.